Commercial General Liability Insurance in Pennsylvania: Fast Answers

 5. 5

-Check insurer and agent licenses through the Pennsylvania Insurance Department website.
-Review AM Best financial ratings and complaint records to identify companies with strong claims handling and financial stability.
+Check insurer and agent licenses through the Pennsylvania Insurance Department website and review AM Best financial ratings and complaint records to identify companies with strong claims handling and financial stability.
+Pennsylvania's Insurance Department provides tools to verify license status, check for past complaints or misconduct, and research an insurer's history before purchasing.
+Strong financial backing protects you when large claims arise.

 6. 6